KaskelenValley/Memento/Reports/PreFinalReport.md

 ## Aruzhan Makhmutova

-This week I did some research from the user experience point of view, in different mobile apps, which have a similar structure with record-keeping.
-As a result of the analysis, I made a low-fidelity prototype, the frameworks of the pages.
-I drew a design where a user records audio, pages where recordings are stored and additional pages apart from the main ones, such as delete a record, edit a record and so on.
-Also, there were adjustments to the ui part, changed fonts and colors of the existing design.
+This week I did some research in terms of user experience on various mobile apps that have a similar structure to taking notes in the form of an audio diary.
+It's a convenient way to capture and articulate your thoughts.
+These days.
+Where you can easily tap the record button on your mobile device to start keeping an audio diary.
+As a result of the analysis, I gathered all the necessary thoughts about the functional part and made a prototype with low-precision, page frameworks.
+I drew a design where the user records audio by performing a targeted action , pages where the recordings are stored, and additional pages beyond the main pages.
+Such as delete records, edit records and so on.
+Adjustments were also made to the ui part.

 ## Balzhan Jumabekova